 One of the struggles in life after domestic abuse is learning to trust our own judgements, as we are living in the shadow of maybe what we perceive as our mistakes.
 A natural permission to trust our gut instinct evolves in this work.
 This group helps you to find self-trust again which enables you to make choices that are true to your needs.

-We identify the roles anxiety and depression has on our lives.
+We identify the roles anxiety and depression have in our lives.
 We learn that not one size fits all, and just how personal our journeys are in these debilitating states.
-There is tremendous insight made in the unravelling of people’s different experiences.
+There is tremendous insight made into the unravelling of people’s different experiences.
 There is often a palliative relief in the group in distinguishing between anxiety and depression.
 Learning that anxiety can be managed brings hope and confidence to face the future differently.

 This group encourages self-reflection, in a safe and honourable setting.
-It is a shared experience with the real power in being heard from the inside out.
+It is a shared experience with the real power of being heard from the inside out.

 The Journey of Self-Discovery is a program specifically written in the search for meaning in suffering with a motivation to heal.

-The wellbeing workshop is a 6 week program that focuses on mental health.
-The group is purposely kept to low numbers to make sure that it isn’t to over whelming for those attending.
+The well-being workshop is a 6-week program that focuses on mental health.
+The group is purposely kept to low numbers to make sure that it isn’t too overwhelming for those attending.